 At age 35, she searched for help after her first panic attack.
 She didn’t call it a panic attack.
 Probably the doctor didn’t either.
 It was 1960.
 All of a sudden her heart was pounding.
-She was perspiring.
-Hands clammy.
-While trying to quietly attend her ladies church circle meeting.
+She was perspiring, hands clammy, while trying to quietly attend her ladies church circle meeting.
 Something she didn’t particularly enjoy but was a duty for any proper Southern wife in the 1960’s.

-Until the laws changed and she couldn’t do it anymore.
+She was secretly dancing with her own demons, until the laws changed and she couldn’t do it anymore.

 I figured out later, when I entered graduate school (and diagnosed everybody and their dog…including myself by the way…) that my mother had obsessive compulsive tendencies, was a horrible worrier (termed Generalized Anxiety Disorder), and was not a hoarder per se but certainly was what she would call a “saver.”

 She would buy multiple products all at once — hair spray, deodorant — and then line them up in drawers.